cosmos/ibc/spec/app/ics-029-fee-payment/README.md

 function onRecvPacket(packet: Packet, relayer: string): bytes {
     app_acknowledgement = app.onRecvPacket(packet, relayer)

-    // in case of asynchronous acknowledgement, we must store the relayer address so that we can retrieve it later to write the acknowledgement. if app_acknowledgement == nil {
+    // in case of asynchronous acknowledgement, we must store the relayer
+    // address.
+It will be retrieved later and used to get the source
+    // address that will be written in the acknowledgement. if app_acknowledgement == nil {
         privateStore.set(relayerAddressForAsyncAckPath(packet), relayer)
     }

-    // get source address by retrieving counterparty payee address of this relayer stored in fee middleware.
+    // get source address by retrieving counterparty payee address of
+    // this relayer stored in fee middleware.
     // NOTE: source address may be empty or invalid, counterparty
     // must refund fee in these cases sourceAddress = getCounterpartyPayeeAddress(relayer)

     // wrap the acknowledgement with forward relayer and return marshalled bytes
+    // constructIncentivizedAck takes:
+    // - the app-specific acknowledgement,
-    // constructIncentivizedAck takes the app-specific acknowledgement and receive-packet relayer (forward relayer)
+    // - the receive-packet relayer (forward relayer)
+    // - and a boolean indicative of receive operation success,
-    // and constructs the incentivized acknowledgement struct with the forward relayer and app-specific acknowledgement embedded. ack = constructIncentivizedAck(app_acknowledgment, sourceAddress)
+    // and constructs the incentivized acknowledgement struct with
+    // the forward relayer and app-specific acknowledgement embedded. ack = constructIncentivizedAck(app_acknowledgment, sourceAddress, app_acknowledgment.success)
     return marshal(ack)
 }

 function onAcknowledgePacket(packet: Packet, acknowledgement: bytes, relayer: string) {
-    // the acknowledgement is a marshalled struct containing the forward relayer address as a string (called forward_relayer),
+    // the acknowledgement is a marshalled struct containing:
+    // - the forward relayer address as a string (called forward_relayer)
-    // and the raw acknowledgement bytes returned by the counterparty application module (called app_ack).
+    // - and the raw acknowledgement bytes returned by the counterparty application module (called app_ack).

-    // get the forward relayer from the acknowledgement
+    // get the forward relayer from the (incentivized) acknowledgement
     // and pay fees to forward and reverse relayers.
     // reverse_relayer is submitter of acknowledgement message
     // provided in function arguments